hanwenzhang123/fullstack-note/README.md

 `document.getElementById("myDiv").addEventListener("click", myFunction, true);`

 useCapture Possible values:
-- true - The event handler is executed in the capturing phase
+- true: The event handler is executed in the capturing phase
-- false- Default.
+- false: Default.
 The event handler is executed in the bubbling phase

 #### event propagation
 - like a deeper ocean goes to the layer one by one travel through the DOM tree to arrive at its target and what happens to it afterward